 Texas- and Oklahoma-based entrepreneurs seeking business financing can add Prosperity Bank to their list of potential lenders.
-This Houston-headquartered institution, which serves consumers and small-to-midsize businesses, operates 234 locations across those two Southern states—and perhaps more impressively, Prosperity Bank landed the number 7 spot on Forbes’ list of America’s 100 Largest Banks.
+This Houston-headquartered institution, which serves consumers and small-to-midsize businesses, operates 234 locations across those two Southern states—and perhaps more impressively, Prosperity Bank landed the number seven spot on Forbes’ ranking of America’s 100 largest banks.
 But what does a Prosperity Bank business loan entail, exactly?

-For that reason—in addition to the dearth of specific information on their website—it’s not possible for us to tell you exactly what your Prosperity Bank business loan will look like.
-But, as we mentioned, we can certainly give you an overview of the types of loans on offer, and what each is best used for.
+For that reason—in addition to the dearth of specific information they provide—we can’t tell you exactly what your Prosperity Bank business loan will look like, but we can certainly give you an overview of the types of loans on offer and what each is best used for.

 Business lines of credit function similarly to credit cards, minus the plastic: Your creditor (in this case, Prosperity Bank) provides your business with access to a predetermined amount of funds, which you can dip into whenever and in whatever amount you need.
 When you repay that amount, plus interest, your line of credit restores to its original amount.
 You’re only responsible for paying interest on the amount you pull, if you choose to pull funds at all.